-C. Summary of Cited Prior Art

-1. Slater (Ex.
+- C. Summary of Cited Prior Art - 1.
+Summary of Slater (Ex.
 1005)

 Slater is an international patent application published on November 22, 2007.
 Ex.
 1005, code (43).
-Slater relates to "prosthetic devices and more particularly relates to an ankle fusion plate for fusion of the anterior ankle."
-Id. at 2:6-7.6 Although Slater's plate is "described with reference to its application to ankle fusion," Slater discloses that "it will be appreciated by persons skilled in the art that the invention may be applied to the repair/fusion of other bones requiring axial alignment."
-Id. at 7:34-8:2.
+Slater relates to an ankle fusion plate for fusion of the anterior ankle.
+Id. at 1:6-7.
+Slater discloses that orthopedic devices can repair diseased bones and bone fractures.
+Id. at 1:21-22.
+Slater explains that bones that have been fractured must be kept together for lengthy periods of time to permit recalcification and bonding.
+Id. at 3:1-3.